-Figure 7: The GSIM/DDI/OWL-S Information Model Architecture
+Figure 7: The GSIM/OWL-S/DDI Information Model Architecture

+In Figure 7 GSIM and OWL-S/DDI together form an Information Model architecture driven by two business process models – GSBPM and GLBPM – which, in turn, are based on several use cases.

-What remains to be determined is the adequacy of DDI/OWL-S vis a vis the process pipeline types enumerated earlier.
+What remains to be determined is the adequacy of GSIM/OWL-S/DDI with respect to the process pipeline types (use cases) enumerated earlier.
 For example, is it possible to model a Process Control that orchestrates a set of control constructs through which computerized adaptive testing can be modeled?
 Likewise can we model the SAS data federation data processing pipeline in which data sources are joined just in time and in response to an ad hoc request?
-Likewise, can a DDI/OWL-S orchestrate the several MapReduce design patterns?
-This one supports the numerical summarization family:
+Likewise, can we transform a micro dataset that in one way or another integrates several data sources into a macro dataset and the production of official statistics?
+Likewise, looking ahead now, can GSIM/OWL-S/DDI orchestrate the several MapReduce design patterns?
+The one in Figure 8 supports the numerical summarization family: